Skip to content

 Milford Track, Te Anau

 Day walkers can experience the world-renowned Milford Track starting from Te Anau.
 Pre-book a water taxi from Te Anau Downs and head up the lake on a scenic 1 hour boat ride to Glade Wharf.
 From there, enjoy the luscious forest leading to Clinton Hut, an easy 5 km walk along the Clinton River to enjoy your packed lunch.
 Pack your swimmers and take a dip in the gin clear Clinton River.
 Return the same way and catch the boat back to Te Anau Downs.
-Book here ahead of time as there are limited spots available on this Te Anau day hike.
+Book your Milford Track Day Walk from Te Anau — spots are limited.

 Milford Track, Milford Sound

 For those heading to Milford Sound, recommended for every visitor to Aotearoa, there is another great chance to experience part of the Milford Track Great Walk.
 Like the start of the track, the end also requires a boat ride.
 From the shores of the sound, cruise across Deepwater Basin to Sandfly Point, just a 10-minute journey that is an experience in itself.
 From the dock, head onto the Milford Track towards Giant Gate Falls.
 The return 11 km track to the falls and back is a gentle trail, great for all ages, that winds through the ancient forest, along rivers, passed lakes and wetlands, with a finish at the impressively mighty Giant Gate Falls, the most accessible waterfall in Milford Sound.
-Book here to explore more of Milford Sound
+Book your Milford Track Day Walk from Milford Sound

 Key Summit, Routeburn Track